spring-edge/ruby-sms/README.md

 sender = "SEDEMO"

 sms=SpringedgeSms.new(apikey,sender)
-sms.send("9199xxxxxxxx", "Hi this is a test message");
+sms.send("9199xxxxxxxx", "Hello, This is a test message from spring edge");

 Success Response: